-- 6 weeks on PICC line. during this time doctors began recommending longer periods of antibiotics but my body didn’t feel right on as much as the antibiotics as I was taking.
-At this time I was 112 lbs and walking with a cane.
-If I kept this up I knew I wouldn’t go anywhere but down.
+Then, I did 6 weeks on PICC line for IV antibiotics.
+During this time, doctors began recommending longer periods of antibiotics but my body didn’t feel "right" on such an intense antibiotic course.
+At this time, I was 112 lbs and walking with a cane.
+If I kept this up, I knew I wouldn’t go anywhere but down.

-- I woke up every morning and got dressed and did SOMETHING (toe presses; a drawing; take the dog for a walk)
+I woke up every morning and got dressed and did SOMETHING (toe presses, a drawing, take the dog for a walk, etc).

 ALTERNATIVE AND COMPLEMENTARY TREATMENTS

 Cannabis flower, tincture, and oil for pain management, seizure control, concentration, and stress management.
 Because of this treatment, I am able to walk.
 It helps me manage symptoms of depression.
 It quiets suicidal thoughts and slows racing thoughts.

 I don’t mean going to the gym and crushing it...but rather, noticing every part of your body by moving it.
 Challenge yourself to do more than those small movements every day.
 And if you can't, it's okay - In the end, it’s worth it.